-PAS Pressure Transmitter can also be commissioned using a HART® enable HHT Or PC configurator either before or after installation.
+PAS Pressure Transmitter can also be commissioned using a HART® enabled HHT or PC configuration either before or after installation.
 A complete commissioning consists of configuring and/ or verifying transmitter configuration data, testing the transmitter, testing the loop and zero trimming.
 For hazardous area installation to avoid exposure of "live" electronic circuits in field it is recommended that all Jumper settings of transmitter (Fail safe, Write disable etc) be done in the shop prior to moving the transmitter on to field installation.

-▲ Note: Test pins can be used to connect an Ampere meter for measuring output current without disconnecting loop connections or for connecting a remote indicator.
-You cannot initiate HART® digital communication if connecting a HHT directly across "TEST" pins.
-Use terminals marked communication for connecting an external HART® MASTER.
-You must ensure a minimum of 250~550 ohm resistance in Current Loop for any HART® Communication or PC configurator to work.
+▲ Note: Test pins can be used to connect an Ampere meter for output current without disconnecting connections or for connecting a remote indicator.
+You cannot initiate HART® digital communication if connecting a HHT "TEST" across pins.
+Use terminals communication for connecting an external HART® MASTER.
+You must ensure a minimum of 250~550 ohm resistance in Current Loop for any HART® Communication or PC configuration to work.
 If needed connect a 250 ohm resistor in loop to enable digital communications.
 Also for correct operation of a 4~20 mA loop, required power supply (11.9 V ~ 45 Vdc) must be provided at supply inputs marked (+) and (-).